icinganalysis/icinganalysis.github.io/content/Progress Through the Historical Selected Bibliography of NACA-NASA Icing Publications.md

     - Gray, Vernon H.: Correlation of Airfoil Ice Formations and Their Aerodynamic Effects With Impingement and Flight Conditions.
 SAE preprint No. 225 (paper presented at SAE National Aeronautics Meeting), October 1957.
         > review: [SAE preprint No. 225]({filename}NACA-TN-D-2166.md)
     - von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
 AG 19/P9, June 10-17 1955.
-[Reprint included in NASA-TM-81651]
     - von Glahn, Uwe H.: Some Considerations of the Need for Icing Protection of High-Speed, High-Altitude Airplanes NACA Conference on Some Problems of Aircraft Operation.
 NASA-TM-82265, 1954.
     - Lewis, William, and Perkins, Porter J.: A Flight Evaluation and Analysis of the Effect of Icing Conditions on the PG-2 Airship.
 NACA-TN-4220, 1958.
     - von Glahn, Uwe H.: Icing Conditions to be Expected in Operation of High-Speed, High-Altitude Airplanes NACA Conference on Some Problems of Aircraft Operation.
 NASA-TM-82265, 1954.